girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Angular/Week 6/FormControl _and_FormBuilder.md

 const control = new FormControl('some value');
 console.log(control.value);     // 'some value'
 ```
-The following example initializes the FormControl.
+The following example initializes the FormControl :

-The value and disabled keys are required in this case.
+In this case disabled keys and value are required

 ```css
 const control = new FormControl({ value: 'n/a', disabled: true });